seenons/seenons-be-assignment/README.md

 - Node.js
 - npm
 - TypeScript
+- Jest

 Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work in this ecosystem, so we recommend you to use them.

-If you are not familiar with these technologies, you can also complete the assignment using the ecosystems below.

-- .NET (Core) 5+
-- Java
-- Kotlin
-- Python

-Would you rather do it in another language?
-Let us know beforehand!
+If you are not familiar with these technologies and you would rather do it in another language, please let us know beforehand!

 ## Disclaimer